ubaidraza-06/Verior-Capstone-Project/README.md

 - **Universities Page** – Displays a list of universities with filtering and details.
 - **University Detail Page** – In-depth information about a specific university.
 - **Ambassadors Page** – List of student ambassadors for direct contact.
-- **About Page** – Details about GuideGrad’s mission and purpose.
+- **About Page** – Details about Campus Expert’s mission and purpose.
 - **Reusable UI Components** – Cards, buttons, badges, and dialogs for consistent styling.
-- **Firebase Integration** – Backend for data storage, authentication, and hosting.
-- **API Layer** – Organized fetch requests for universities and ambassadors data.

 ---